dominait/helter-svelter/README.md

 # Svelte Example

-This directory is a brief example of a [Svelte](https://svelte.dev/) app with [Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction) that can be deployed with Vercel and zero configuration.
+Helter Svelter is an example of using [Svelte](https://svelte.dev/) app with [Vercel Serverless Functions](https://vercel.com/docs/v2/serverless-functions/introduction)

-## Deploy Your Own
+## Deploymet

-Deploy your own Svelte project, along with Serverless Functions, with Vercel.
+To maximize performance the project is deployed to Vercel so that you can use Serverless Functions, with Vercel.

 [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/import/project?template=https://github.com/vercel/vercel/tree/master/examples/svelte)